 Defined contribution plan - The District contributes to a defined contribution pension plan (the "Plan") covering substantially all employees.
 Pension expense is recorded for the amount of the District's required contributions, determined in accordance with the terms of the Plan.
 The Plan is administered by the District's Board of Directors.
 The Plan provides retirement benefits to plan members and death benefits to beneficiaries of plan members.
 Benefit provisions are contained in the plan document and are established and can be amended by action of the District's governing body.
-Contribution rates for plan members and the District, expressed as a percentage of covered payroll, are 12% and 3% for 2011 and 12.0% and 3.5% for 2010, respectively.
+Contribution rates for plan members and the District, expressed as a percentage of covered payroll, were 12% and 3.5% for 2012 and 2011, respectively.